-Designed by Ernest Gimson, it is considered to be one of the finest Arts & Crafts buildings in the country and is Grade 1 listed.
+The Memorial Library was built in 1921 to commemorate those who died in the First World War.
+Designed by Ernest Gimson, it is considered to be one of the finest Arts and Crafts buildings in the country and is Grade I listed.

 Library sessions form part of the induction programmes for the third and sixth forms.
-We have some 26,000 books in the Library, 3,500 of which are fiction.
-In addition, the Library subscribes to a number of periodicals and to an on-line database of newspapers.
+Home to 33,000 printed books, the library also subscribes to various periodicals and an online database of newspapers.
 The Library catalogue can be searched from any school computer.

 The Memorial Library is also home to the Archive where over 4000 items – including photos, letters, reports, plans, prospectuses and school magazines – are catalogued onto a database.

 Students who are interested in any aspect of the School’s history are welcome to use this material in consultation with the Archivist.
 We are also happy to help visitors who are researching historical topics.

 Honorary Archivist: Jane Kirby